top of page

 Medication also carries risks.
 Depending on the type used, these can include:

-Keeping busy — creating more black sheep
+Keeping busy — creating more helpful sheep to dilute the flock of unhelpful ones

 In simple terms: